avehtari/BDA_course_Aalto/exercises/ex5_rubric.md

 ### Q12 - 1 point

 Is there a discussion on the convergence of the chains ?
+Are the plots of the chains included ?

-- No
+- No discussion on convergence and no plots included.
 - Yes, but plots not included.
 - Yes, plots included but only for alpha or beta
 - Yes, plots included for alpha and beta, but no discussion